jgab13/Shoppies/README.md

 # Shoppies

-Shoppies is a simple web app that uses the OMDB API to search IMDB for movies based on keyword search.
+Shoppies is a simple web app that uses the OMDB API to search for movies based on keyword search.
 The user can nominate up to 5 movies.
 This app uses react and js.
+Please use this URL to access the web app http://shoppies-jg.herokuapp.com/.

 ## Available Scripts